FAQs

 Legal exceptions to breaking confidentiality:

-I am an independent clinical social worker and certified drug and alcohol counselor, committed to helping people learn how to recognize their own strengths and resiliency in order to achieve their chosen goals.
+I am an Licensed Independent Clinical Social Worker (LICSW) and Certified Alcohol & Drug Counselor (CADC), committed to helping people learn how to recognize their own strengths and resiliency in order to achieve their chosen goals.